Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Follow it to its insertion into the extensor hood and expansion.

-- Correlate these attachments with a textbook description of its action.
+- Correlate these attachments with a description of its action (flex metacarpophalangeal joints while extending interphalangeal joints).

 - Examine the thenar and hypothenar muscles in your cadaver.